AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-62591-fixes-theme-doesnt-switch.md

 <u>Expected results</u>:

-The pages use different themes for a desktop browser and for a mobile device.
+The desktop browser and the mobile device display pages using their respective themes.

 <u>Actual results</u>: